 Don’t be over competitive this is a fun event

 - People who create teams must be aged 18 or over at the time of signing up.

-- Team leaders are members of the public who have volunteered to lead a walk in their area and help raise funds for The Charities.
+- Team leaders are members of the public who have volunteered to lead a walk in their area and help raise funds for WWTW.

-- The Charities reserve the right at any time to ask a team leader to amend or cancel this walk at its sole discretion and cannot be responsible for any loss to the team leader as a result.
+- WWTW reserves the right at any time to ask a team leader to amend or cancel this walk at its sole discretion and cannot be responsible for any loss to the team leader as a result.

 - Team leaders are covered by WWTW’s public liability insurance.
 This covers them only in the event that a legal claim for damages is made against them alleging that they were negligent on a walk.
 It is not personal accident or medical cover insurance.